hoangsonww/Collabify-Project-Manager/README.md

    ```

 5. Test the new language by switching to it in the application.
 You should see the translations applied!

+## Chatbot Feature - Collabify Assistant

+**Collabify** also includes a chatbot feature to allow users to interact with the application using natural language, which provides a conversational interface for users to ask questions and receive answers related to project management, tasks, and other features of the application.

+**Collabify Assistant** has access to all of the user's projects and tasks, and can provide information about them.
+It can also help users create new tasks, update existing ones, and manage their projects more efficiently.

+Users can ask various questions about their taska and projects, and get even recommendations on how to improve their productivity.
+The chatbot is powered by [OpenAI's GPT-3](https://openai.com/) and uses the [OpenAI API](https://platform.openai.com/docs/api-reference) to generate responses.

 ## Deployment